matheuspuel/portfolio_geisa/README.md

 ## Civil Engineering Portfolio

-Website to present the projects of a Civil Engineer.
+Website to present a Civil Engineer's portfolio of projects.

 Developed in React.